Cambridge North railway station: Naming

 The proposed station was initially referred to as "Chesterton" or "Chesterton Interchange".
 Numerous suggestions were put forward for the official name, including "Stephen Hawking Cambridge Science Park" which was supported by Julian Huppert and Daniel Zeichner.
 In December 2014, Cambridge City Council and South Cambridgeshire District Council launched a consultation to select the name from a choice of four: Cambridge Science Park, Cambridge North, Chesterton Interchange or Cambridge Fen.

 On 11 March 2015, councillors at Cambridgeshire County Council voted to recommend to Network Rail that the station should be called Cambridge North.
 According to Graham Hughes, the council's director of economy, transport and environment, stated that the name would provide a good indication of the station's geographical location, adding that calling it "Cambridge Science Park" could be misleading as that was situated 3/4 mi away and, in any event, Trinity College, which owns the Science Park, had not come out in support.
 By contrast, St John's Innovation Centre was closer and landowners, including the Crown Estate, had been lobbying to have the station named "The Business Park".

 Opening

-It was intended that the interior fit-out of the station take place between October 2016 and February 2017.
+Originally planned to open in December 2015, it was later intended that the interior fit-out of the station take place between October 2016 and February 2017.
 On New Year's Eve 2016, new signalling and a crossover for the bay platform was installed.
 The infrastructure was authorised for passenger use by April 2017 and the station's opening and first timetabled passenger services went ahead on 21 May 2017.
 Approximately 320,000 passengers used the station in its first 12 months of operation.